VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 RStudio
 =======

 The official way to interface with R is either via command line (if you are using OS X or Linux) or using the R GUI (if you are using Windows).
 Both approaches are very limited in their depiction of information and some might even want to call them ugly.
-This is why there are multiple frontends you can use for R. For those of you, who are already proficient in Emacs, there is `ESS (Emacs Speaks Statistics)<http://ess.r-project.org/>`_, which allows you to interact not only with R, but with a lot of other statistical languages as well.
+This is why there are multiple frontends you can use for R. For those of you, who are already proficient in Emacs, there is `ESS (Emacs Speaks Statistics)<http://ess.r-project.org/>`_, which allows you to interact not only with R, but with a lot of other statistical programming languages as well.
 For those who enjoy a more customizable interface, I would highly recommend `Atom<https://atom.io/>`_, which allows you to interface with Python and R in the same environment and comes with integrated git-functionality. `Here is a quick description of how to get both working in Atom<https://jstaf.github.io/2018/03/25/atom-ide.html>`_.
 However, the most widespread IDE for R is, by far, RStudio.

 RStudio is a company based in Boston, MA, developing a variety of different products centered around R. Their initial product was the IDE RStudio, which provides a much nicer GUI for R, than the original.
 The benefit of RStudio over the other possibilities I talked about above is that it is specifically designed for R and all of its little quirks.
 Thus, it is not a multi-purpose programming tool, but is focused on giving you the easiest and most intuitive way to interact with R, making it a good tool for learning and using R. Beyond that it works identically across all platforms (Windows, OS X, and Linux), making it a good tool for teaching.
 It also integrates some extensions on R (like R-Markdown for reporting), which we will get into later in this volume.

 To install RStudio, simply `visit its download page<https://www.rstudio.com/products/rstudio/download/#download>`_ and choose the appropriate version for your system.
 Be aware, that RStudio is simply a frontend and requires you to have installed R as described in the previous section.
 In contrast to R, RStudio comes with an integrated possibility of updating - this does not update R, however!
 So you will still need to check for a new version every three months or so, if you are working on a Windows or OS X machine.

 Everything we will do in R in the following sections can be done without RStudio, using either just the command-line version of R or any other IDE.
-Using RStudio is simply a recommendation, to ease your way into using R.
+Using RStudio is simply a recommendation to ease your way into using R.

 When you start up RStudio, the first thing you should do is to open a new R script.
 You can do this with :kbd:`Ctrl+Shift+n` (or :kbd:`Cmd+Shift+n`, if you are using OS X) or via :menuselection:`File --> New File --> R Script`.
 After doing so, your RStudio window should look something like this: